cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-integrate.md

   }
   ```

-  The packet and channel callbacks defined by `IBCModule` run from IBC Core to the base application, the methods defined by `ICS4Wrapper` run from base application to core IBC.
+  The packet and channel callbacks defined by `IBCModule` run from IBC Core to the base application; the methods defined by `ICS4Wrapper` run from base application to core IBC.

   </HighlightBox>

   In the code snippet below, 3 different stacks are defined: